 “Eliminate presence pain points and consider presence-free options.”
-Forbes.com

-Staying Visible and valuable to your customers.
+Staying visible and valuable to your customers.

-As sales teams try to restart conversations, start first by asking your customers if they prefer a phone call or their messenger of choice.
+As sales teams try to restart conversations, start first by asking your customers if they prefer a phone call and what their messenger software of choice is.
 If your customers prefer other messengers be ready to implement them to ensure 24/7 accessibility.

 You will also need to invest some time and resources into restating the value of your product or service to your customers.
 Don’t let the benefits of your products and services fall victim to the short-sighted budget slashing that market depressions encourage.